maj-biostat/misc-notes/ubuntu.md

 ## Grub

+Grub is the bootloader; the thing that starts up your system.
-Get rid of the quiet splash:
+To get rid of the quiet splashscreen so that everything is output while loading:

 ```
 # in /etc/default/grub